thrawn01/quartz-garden/content/posts/Development Philosophy.md

 ### Avoid Idealism
 The reality is that we will almost never fully understand our product.
 No matter how much time we spend in the design phase of our contracts and interfaces, there will be aspects of our system that are artifacts that we did not expect.
 This includes networks, operating systems, language choice and the libraries that we use.

 Given two JSON parsing libraries one may accept all unicode characters equally and the other may consider some Unicode characters as invalid.
 We often may not realize this until a client gives us a certain combination of Unicode characters and an unexpected result is returned by the product.
 We may find that a network interface is less reliable or performant for our particular use case than we had previously assumed.
 This could be true for any number of dependent services and databases.
-This is also true for environments, IE staging and production are almost never exactly the same, nor do they have the same performance characteristics or load applied to them equally.
+This is also true for environments, i.e. staging and production are almost never exactly the same, nor do they have the same performance characteristics or load applied to them equally.

 When thinking about the quality of our product we cannot fall into the trap of idealizing the systems, tools and libraries that make up our product.

 ### Test the Product, not the code
 If we embrace the fact that there are unknowns about our product, we have to set ourselves up for success over the life of the product by investing in flexible and complete code path testing frameworks early in the product life cycle.
 These frameworks should include tooling which allows us to quickly add new tests that mimic the realities of our code in production.
 This means we avoid code mocks and dependency injection that present idealized situations, and instead opt for interaction with real or headless dependent services and databases.
 In this way we exercise as much of the actual code path as production does.
-When we do this, we find that adding new tests to cover aspects of our contract evolution we discover over the lifetime of the product, to be simple to add.
+When we do this, we find adding new tests to cover aspects of our contract evolution we discover over the lifetime of the product to be simple.

 ### Testing in Production
 Testing in production is about reducing risk, finding outliers, and testing performance issues.